CiciHuang0000/PHP2550_marathon/Exploratory Data Analysis/README.md

 ### Methods

 This report utilizes a data consisting of weather and runner information from 5 marathon races (Boston, Chicago, NYC, Grandmas, Twin Cities) across 15-20 years.
 Analyzing methods include data quality checks, missing data analysis; summary tables of runner characteristics and weather parameters; summary plots of how different weather parameters affect runner's performances by age and gender; correlation inspection of weather parameters; linear regression model.
+The whole report can be found [here](report/EDA_report.pdf).

 ### Results